nisrinaishmh/text-sentiment-analysis-using-caikit-and-hugging-face/README.md

 **Task for Mentee from IBM Advance AI Mentor @ Infinite Learning Course**🎓

-**Completed Course:** Practice Text Sentiment Analysis using Caikit and Hugging Face from CognitiveClass.ai🔭🛸
+**Completed Course:** Practice to Create Text Sentiment Analysis using Caikit and Hugging Face from CognitiveClass.ai🔭🛸

 ### Mentee Info✨